davidjamesherzog/bio/README.md

 Education
 ---------

-* **B.S., Mathematics**
+### **B.S., Mathematics**
   Moravian College, Bethlehem, 1998 Minor: Economics

 ***
 Technical Summary
 ---------

 Extensive experience with J2EE, Java, HTML and JavaScript to design and develop enterprise web applications.
-Highly skilled in developing and building J2EE applications in Agile and TDD environments using tools like Eclipse, Maven, Jenkins, JUnit and Mockito.
+Highly skilled in developing and building SPA and J2EE applications in Agile and TDD environments using tools like IntelliJ, Eclipse, Maven, Jenkins, JUnit, Mockito and Jasmine.